-Table 14 - Operating Parameters
+Table 10 - Operating Parameters

-DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE MIN FREQUENCY Minimum output frequency allowed except during startup ramp.
+DISPLAY MESSAGE DESCRIPTION DEFAULT/MIN /MAX VALUE Min Frequency Minimum output frequency allowed except during startup ramp.
 When SUBMERSIBLE PUMP parameter is enabled, frequency will ramp from stop to minimum frequency in one second.
 Important in protecting thrust bearing in submersible pumps.
-30/5/120 MAX FREQUENCY Maximum frequency allowed, or target frequency at start-up ramp.
-This parameter value cannot be set lower than MINIMUM FREQ .
-60/5/300 STARTUP RAMP TIME Time in seconds from MIN FREQUENCY to MAX FREQUENCY .
-Ramp speed is linear 12/1/120 SD002: 9/3/11 SD003: 11/3/13 OVERCURRENT Southing for restance and a restantion.
-This Class 40 and a SD005: 18/3/22 LIMIT Setting for motor overload protection, Trip Class 10 curve.
-2XD205: 10/3/11 2XD207: 14/3/15 2XD210: 18/3/22 Drive faults when output current goes below the set value (dry SD002: 0/0/9 well protection).
-SD003: 0/0/11 DRY WELL CURRENT To use this function for dry well protection, make certain the parameter DRY WELL KW is set at zero.
-SD005: 0/0/19 DRT WELL CORREINT parameter DRY WELL KW is set at zero.
-2XD205: 0/0/13 Note: Fluctuating voltage can change motor currents without 2XD207: 0/0/16 any change in power consumption.
+Max Frequency Maximum frequency allowed.
+Parameter value cannot be set lower than MINIMUM FREQ .
+60/5/300 Time in seconds from MIN FREQUENCY to MAX FREQUENCY .
+Ramp speed is linear.
+Startup Ramp Time In constant pressure, INTEGRAL GAIN will override this value.
+Increasing INTEGRAL GAIN will reduce error constant so ramp time is closer to STARTUP RAMP TIME value.
+Decreasing INTEGRAL GAIN will extend ramp time.
+12/1/120 Overcurrent Limit Setting for motor overload protection, Trip Class 10 curve.
+2XD205: 10/3/11 Overcurrent Limit detaing for motor overload protection, Trip class to curve.
+2XD207: 14/3/15 Dr. Well Current Drive faults when output current goes below the set value.
+To use this function for dry well protection, make certain the parameter DRY WELL KW is set at zero.
+2XD205: 0/0/13 Dry Well Current Note: Fluctuating voltage can change motor currents without any change in power consumption.
 It may be more accurate to use the parameter DRY WELL KW for drywell protection.
-2XD210: 0/0/21 SD002: 0/0/2 Drive faults when output measured in kW goes below the set value (dry well protection).
+2XD207: 0/0/16 Current Imbalance % current unbalance allowed on output phases, NEMA MG1 100/1/100 Dry Well kW Drive faults when output measured in kW goes below the set value.
 Generally more accurate than DRY WELL CURRENT .
-To use this function for dry well protection, make certain the parameter DRY WELL CURRENT is set at zero.
-SD003: 0/0/3 DRY WELL KW SD005: 0/0/5 2XD205: 0/0/5 parameter DRY WELL CORRENT is set at zero.
-2XD207: 0/0/7 2XD210: 0/0/10 SWITCHING FREQ Switching frequency of the IGBT inverter module.
-3k/2k/8k COAST TO STOP Selects between coast to stop or ramp to stop.
+2XD205: 0/0/5 Diy Well KW To use this function for dry well protection, make certain the parameter DRY WELL CURRENT is set at zero.
+2XD207: 0/0/7 Switching Frequency Switching frequency of the IGBT inverter module.
+Must be at or above 4 kHz if using a sine filter.
+3k/2k/8k Coast to Stop Selects between coast to stop or ramp to stop.
 Ramp profile is controlled by parameter SHUTDOWN RAMP .
-NO = ramp to stop, YES = coast to stop Default: YES GND FAULT DETECT FAULT SENSITIVITY Detects a fault between any output line and earth.
+NO = ramp to stop, YES = coast to stop Default: Yes GND Fault Detect Fault Sensitivity Detects a fault between any output line and earth.
 Sensitivity to fault detection is adjustable to avoid nuisance trips.
 Parameter is disabled by default.
 Lower value equals lower sensitivity to fault detection.
 Disabled/1/9